Our students feel healthy and safe, and enjoy all aspects of school life. We have been recognised for our high quality care and support.

 “Blackburn Central High School provides high quality care and support for all students, particularly those whose circumstances make them more vulnerable.
 This, alongside the carefully planned courses of study, helps students to be well prepared to move on to further education, training or employment.” – Ofsted

 Students start each school day in their Progress Groups, where their Progress Tutor ensures high standards of appearance, attendance, punctuality and behaviour.

 Each year group is supported by a Pastoral Manager who maintains close ties between school and home, and are the first point of contact for parents and carers.

-An Achievement Lead is linked to each year group and monitors the academic progress of each student to ensure that they all fulfil their potential.
+An Achievement Lead is linked to each year group and monitors the academic progress of each student to ensure that they all fulfill their potential.

-At BCHS, we take safeguarding very seriously and all our staff understand that “safeguarding is everyone’s business and everyone’s responsibility”.
+At Blackburn Central High School, we take safeguarding very seriously and all our staff understand that “safeguarding is everyone’s business and everyone’s responsibility”.
 The school works closely with the local Safeguarding Children’s Board and related safeguarding teams and takes full part in multi-agency training organised by them.